metno/S-ENDA-documentation/README.md

-# Use cases for S-ENDA
+# S-ENDA documentation

-Use case descriptions for the S-ENDA project.
-The use case descriptions, a template and git conventions are compiled at [Read the Docs](https://use-cases-for-s-enda.readthedocs.io/en/latest/)
+Documentation and use case descriptions for the S-ENDA project.
+The documentation, use case descriptions, a use case template and git conventions are compiled at [Read the Docs](https://use-cases-for-s-enda.readthedocs.io/en/latest/).